 Article 7.2 states that Member States shall establish appropriate objectives for the management of flood risks for the areas identified under Article 5(1) (APSFRs), focusing on the reduction of potential adverse consequences of flooding for human health, the environment, cultural heritage and economic activity, and, if considered appropriate, on non-structural initiatives and/or on the reduction of the likelihood of flooding.

 Objectives may be set at a high level (i.e. strategic, such as increasing levels of protection) or may be more focused and MS will be likely to use a combination of these objectives with actions on the ground (measures) identified to achieve them.
 In providing their objectives, MS are requested to include references to documents that describe: how the objectives relate to impacts on human health, the environment, cultural heritage and economic activity; the process for developing objectives, and; the process for selecting and prioritising measures to achieve the stated objectives.
 The reporting of these documents is covered in the reference schema element below.

+The second schema element in this section provides the opportunity for MS to explain (in a reference document or documents) broardly how the measures implemented align with the objectives.